 Marshall Scholarships finance young Americans of high ability to study for a degree in the United Kingdom.
 Up to forty Scholars are selected each year to study at graduate level at an UK institution in any field of study.
 Each scholarship is held for two years.

 These scholarships, funded by the Foreign and Commonwealth Office and administered by the British Council, are prestigious awards which enable overseas students to study in the United Kingdom.

-Scholarships are offered in over 150 countries and enable talented graduates and young professionals to become familiar with the UK and gain skills which will benefit their countries.
+Chevening scholarships are offered in over 150 countries, and enable talented graduates and young professionals to become familiar with the UK and gain skills which will benefit their countries.

 Since its inception in 1959, the Commonwealth Scholarships and Fellowship Plan has grown to be one of the most prestigious schemes for international study and professional development in the world.
 Over 25,000 Commonwealth citizens have held awards - many going on to reach the very highest levels of their profession.

-Please see the website of CSCUK to find out more details about eligible countries and making an application.
+Please see the website of Commonwealth Scholarships to find out more details about eligible countries and making an application.

 British Federation of Women Graduates (BFWG)

-The BFWG offers funding to women research students studying in Great Britain, moving into their final year of study in 2009/10.
-They also offer International awards and fellowships.
+The BFWG offers funding to women research students studying in Great Britain.
+They also offer international awards and fellowships.